JetBrains-Research/paddle/README.md

 #### Plugins

 `plugins` is a list of plugins to be available in the current Paddle project.
-Use the `enabled` subsection to specify bundled/built-in plugins, or `jars` to iclude paths to your own custom plugins.
+Use the `enabled` subsection to specify bundled/built-in plugins, or `jars` to include paths to your own custom plugins.

 ```yaml